-The product is made of nontoxic solid foam, which minimizes the risk of allergies.
+The product is made of non toxic solid foam, which minimizes risk of allergies.
 Keep in mind that its firmness might take some time getting used to when compared to softer pillows.
 With proper care, this pillow can last a decade, which benefits shoppers who are looking for durability.

-If you are unsatisfied with your purchase, this product can be returned within five years.
+If you are unsatisfied with your purchase, this product can be returned within 5 years.
 Additionally, this product has a long lifespan, making it a good investment.

 You should know this pillow is available in five sizes, and thus you need to measure your body to find the right fit.
 Those used to sleep on softer pillows or are in between measurements, are advised to buy the smaller model.

 - Non toxic

 - Reduces back and shoulder pain

 - Too firm

 - More expensive

 Based on user reviews, the Therapeutica Sleeping Pillow is the best one to get if you suffer from sleep apnea.
 This pillow received 4 stars out of 5.
 While it costs more than you’d be willing to pay for a pillow, this model really works and can be used by anyone.

 It offers good support for proper spine and airway alignment, minimizes the risk of allergies and their symptoms.
 CPAP machine users can also safely use it as the product won’t interfere with the mask.
 Being able to use it for years to come, is another reason for Therapeutica’s popularity.